 (Sister Pat Lynch completed her ministry at Emporia State University in 2016 and began serving in elected Ursuline leadership, first as a councilor and then in November 2016, as assistant congregational leader.
-She lives in Maple Mount.)
+Since completing her term in July 2022, she is pastoral assistant at St. Agnes Parish in Roeland Park, Kan.)

 Ursuline Sister Kathleen Condry tends to shy away from events with big crowds, yet Ursuline Sister Pat Lynch can always talk her into going.
 “Pat is a real people-person,” Sister Kathleen said.
 “Wherever the people are, that’s where Pat likes to be.”